 +forward;cl_fov 110

-- Setting a value of 0 makes you use the Chell player model in community maps, if you prefer to play as her.- It only takes effect on the next map load and doesn’t stick between game sessions, so put it in your
+- If set to 0, you will use the Chell player model in community maps.- Only takes effect on the next map load and doesn't stick between game sessions, so put it in your

 autoexec.cfg